 Opportunity Cost is the benefit foregone related to the alternative choice when a decision is made.

-In other words, it's the regret you'll have for not making a different choice.
+In other words, an opportunity cost is the regret you anticipate from not taking another option.
 For example, if you spend your time studying for an exam, the opportunity cost would be the time you could have spent having fun.

 This concept acknowledges not just the explicit costs of a choice but also the implicit costs of what you forgo when you make that decision.
 Opportunity cost provides a framework for decision-making to find the most benefit, particularly for limited resources like time and money.

 Opportunity Cost Example: Simple Investments

 Within the context of investing, opportunity costs are the expected return on the investments you are evaluating.
 A simple example of opportunity cost in investing is in the bond markets.
 If you purchase bonds and hold them to maturity, they will provide a rate of return as stated.
 Pretend you have a bond that pays 5% and another that pays 2%, and you have $1,000 to invest.
 The expected return is $50 and $20, respectively.
 In this simple example, we can see that, all else equal, the bond paying $50 is the better choice.
 We can use this to illustrate how opportunity cost calculations are made.